-- · Costs of instrument service contracts or service agreements, - Construction or renovation of laboratory space to be used to house requested instrumentation, or construction of experimental facilities that include significant amounts of common building materials or standard building techniques, - Direct costs of maintaining infrastructure or building systems or general purpose systems or platforms.
+- Costs of instrument service contracts or service agreements in proposals for Acquisition or Upgrade of Research Equipment or Development of New Instrumentation, Techniques or Software.
+Such costs are ONLY allowable in proposals for Community Facility Support. - Construction or renovation of laboratory space to be used to house requested instrumentation, or construction of experimental facilities that include significant amounts of common building materials or standard building techniques, - Direct costs of maintaining infrastructure or building systems or general purpose systems or platforms.
 This includes items such as HVAC, telecommunications, electrical systems, fume hoods, elevators, storage systems, - Instrumentation used primarily for education.